Core courses

 The aim of this course is to expose Diploma students to the skills they will require as trainee solicitors and beyond.
 It covers:

-- Professional conduct and ethics
+• Professional conduct and ethics

-- Thinking commercially: the law firm as a business
+• Thinking commercially: understanding law as a business

 The course aims to set attitudes to work to enable students to work to their full potential during their traineeship.
-It is taught through a mixture of workshops, specific skills sessions and assignments.
-The assignments test student’s ability to work on their own and as part of a team.
+It is taught through a mixture of workshops, interactive lectures specific skills sessions and through participation in the work of the Edinburgh University Free Legal Advice Centre (FLAC).
+As part of FLAC, all students will conduct an interview, research a case, provide written advice and manage a file to completion.